chriskyfung/chriskyfung.github.io/_posts/2019-09-18-Google-Cloud-Essential-Skills-Challenge-Lab.md

 Congratulations!
 You should accomplish the lab if you follow all above steps.

+This post has also been published to Medium.
+If you like read and take notes in Medium, please visit [Medium (@chriskyfung)](https://medium.com/@chriskyfung/qwiklab-logbook-google-cloud-essential-skills-challenge-lab-dda48c5915cf).

 * * *

 Creating a Compute Engine instance as a web server using the web console is pretty basic.
 It is always a good start for you to build anything from scratch, and manually install packages via an SSH terminal.
 Alternatively, you can initialize identical instances with a startup script automatically, and you can practise it in the next lab, _[Qwiklab/Logbook: Deploy a Compute Instance with a Remote Startup Script](/blog/qwiklabs/Deploy-a-Compute-Instance-with-a-Remote-Startup-Script)_.